xebialabs-external/es-xlr-sqlExportHook-nocache/README.md

 2. CisUpdated - Whenever a running  release is modified the release and associated data is pushed to external reporting database (including when release is marked COMPLETED or ABORTED)

+Note:
-Note: Create only one Reporting Database Config
+1. Create only one Reporting Database Config
+2. jtds driver is used to support Windows Based authentication.
+3. The plugin uses c3p0 database pooling.

 ![ReportingDatabaseConfigurtion](images/ReportingDBConfig.png)